rahulyhg/rcms/README.md

 ==========

 RespondCMS is a responsive content management solution used to build responsive websites.
 Built using PHP, jQuery, and Bootstrap.
-Learn more at respondcms.com.
+Built from original at respondcms.com